 Day 3: How Can You Visit Churaumi Aquarium and Northern Okinawa?

 Day 3 is where most no-car Okinawa itineraries become difficult.
-Churaumi Aquarium, Kouri Island, Cape Manzamo, and other northern highlights are spread out, and public transport does not connect them as conveniently as a rental car would.
+Churaumi Aquarium, Kouri Island, Cape Manzamo, Bise Fukugi Tree Road, and other northern highlights are spread out, and public transport does not connect them as conveniently as a rental car would.

 How Can You Visit Churaumi Aquarium Without a Car?

-There are two realistic ways to visit Churaumi Aquarium from Naha without renting a car: take an express bus independently, or book a guided one-day bus tour that includes the aquarium and other northern stops.
+There are two realistic ways to visit Churaumi Aquarium from Naha without renting a car: take an express bus independently, or book a private guided day tour that includes the aquarium and other northern stops.

 |---|---|---|